bitbased/source-tools/README.md

 Access all changed files quickly:

-- Run `SourceTools: Open Tracked Files` to open all files modified since your tracking base
+- Run `SourceTracker: Open Tracked Files` to open all files modified since your tracking base
-- Run `SourceTools: Open Changed Files` to open all files modified since your last commit
+- Run `SourceTracker: Open Changed Files` to open all files modified since your last commit

-## Extension Settings

-This extension contributes the following settings:

-* `sourceTools.trackingBaseRef`: The git reference to compare against
-* `sourceTools.useTreeColor`: Enable/disable colorization in the file explorer

 ## Requirements